Stock photo of macro image of Igneous rock specimens – natural Kimberlite mineral

 - Explore more aspects of mining in our Mining & Minerals virtual storefront

-Editor’s Note: Portions of this article were excerpted from previously published articles.
+Editor’s Note: Portions of this article were excerpted from previously published articles in this blog, refreshed in February 2023, and updated again in August 2024.

 The discovery of the Cullinan diamond and the subsequent cutting of the gem into multiple pieces has captured the world’s attention for over a century.
 However, as this post highlights, there are several other giant diamonds with unique features that have been discovered since then.
 What I found fascinating was the role of XRF technology in the diamond industry.